-Steed and Tara are called in as Caritol has just been awarded the contract for CUPID - Cabinet Underground Premises In Depth - governmental offices in the event of a war.
-Steed produces a plaster cast of one of Maxie's elongated footprints while Tara has found a walking stick which becomes a bunch of flowers - clues which shroud rather than illuminate.
+John Steed (Patrick Macnee) and Tara King (Linda Thorson) are called in as Caritol has just been awarded the contract for CUPID - Cabinet Underground Premises In Depth - governmental offices in the event of a war.
+Steed produces a plaster cast of one of Maxie’s elongated footprints while Tara has found a walking stick which becomes a bunch of flowers - clues which shroud rather than illuminate.
 In the car, the flowers turn into a succession of other items as they discuss the case while across town, Maxie and Jennings are being briefed by a Punch and Judy show, the unseen puppeteer instructing them their revenge will not be complete until all the directors are dead.
-They're shown a puppet of a man in hunting dress and ordered to kill The Hon.
+They’re shown a puppet of a man in hunting dress and ordered to kill The Hon.
 Thomas Randolph Cleghorn.
 Cleghorn (Bill Shine) is hunting near a lake with a shotgun and duck call.
-He exchanges calls with Maxie and Jennings and firs a shot at the stuffed duck attached to Maxie's hat.
+He exchanges calls with Maxie and Jennings and firs a shot at the stuffed duck attached to Maxie’s hat.
 When he goes to investigate his kill, the clowns confront him and Maxie hits him over the head with a lump of old metal, and Cleghorn falls into the lake.
 Thew clowns dance away in a shower of duck feather, Maxie dropping his red ping pong ball nose.

-Steed and Tara play ping pong while discussing the new development and when Tara slips the nose on they realise they're looking for clowns.
-Steed looks them up and discovers that each clown's makeup is copyright and as individual as his fingerprints, the likenesses recorded on eggs by Marcus Rugman.
-Tara pays a visit to Rugman (John Cleese), who is nervous about her breaking the eggs.
-He points to the warning sign covering his door, particularly the bit that states "No handbags", then lets her in.
+Steed and Tara play ping pong while discussing the new development and when Tara slips the nose on they realise they’re looking for clowns.
+Steed looks them up and discovers that each clown’s makeup is copyright and as individual as his fingerprints, the likenesses recorded on eggs by Marcus Rugman (John Cleese).
+Tara pays a visit to Rugman, who is nervous about her breaking the eggs.
+He points to the warning sign covering his door, particularly the bit that states “No handbags”, then lets her in.
 Steed meanwhile informs the board of his suspicions, Seagrave (John Woodvine) noting that all clowns look alike.
-Lord Dessington (William Kendall) scoffs at the suggestion they're being killed by a comedian then quickly tries to hush Brigadier Wiltshire (Garry Marsh) when he grumbles that Cupid has been trouble since the start.
+Lord Dessington (William Kendall) scoffs at the suggestion they’re being killed by a comedian then quickly tries to hush Brigadier Wiltshire (Garry Marsh) when he grumbles that Cupid has been trouble since the start.
 Steed is alarmed and learns that the directors have argued about the materials used and subcontractors employed.
 Steed departs, but informs them Seagrave was wrong - all clowns are different.

 Punch and Judy call an emergency meeting, informing Maxie he left the nose behind.
-Maxie denies it, the escapologist and pantomime horse (Johnny Vyvyan and an extra) chorusing, "Oh yes you did!" in reply.
-Maxie remembers Marcus and they pay a visit to him just as he uncovers Maxie's record.
-Rugman dials Tara's number but before he can tell her who it is, Maxie starts dropping eggs - Rugman rushes to stop him, slips on a banana peel dropped by Jennings and brings the entire collection crashing down; the clowns dance out the door happily.
-When the Avengers arrive, Rugman is lying amongst the cracked shells - but is holding Merrie Maxie Martin's egg in his hand.
-Meanwhile, Maxie and Jennings plant a novelty bomb in the Brigadier's car.
+Maxie denies it, the escapologist (Johnny Vyvyan) and pantomime horse chorusing, “Oh yes you did!” in reply.
+Maxie remembers Marcus and they pay a visit to him just as he uncovers Maxie’s record.
+Rugman dials Tara’s number but before he can tell her who it is, Maxie starts dropping eggs - Rugman rushes to stop him, slips on a banana peel dropped by Jennings and brings the entire collection crashing down; the clowns dance out the door happily.
+When the Avengers arrive, Rugman is lying amongst the cracked shells - but is holding Merrie Maxie Martin’s egg in his hand.
+Meanwhile, Maxie and Jennings plant a novelty bomb in the Brigadier’s car.
 He prepares to hurl it away when a Union Jack pops out, but it them explodes, killing the Brigadier.
 The unseen puppeteer - and the other assembled vaudevillians - are delighted.
-The comical assassins are told to kill Lord Dessington but after they leave the ventriloquist (Len Belmont) recalls that Martin didn't write his own jokes and the tenor (Jay Denyer) recalls they were written by Bradley Marler.
-Steed has just learned the same thing and visits Marler (Bernard Cribbins), a gag writer surrounded by piles of crumpled paper, who is unable to tell him where Martin is - he'd retired when they closed down the Gladchester Palladium, unable to adapt his act to modern times despite being the best quick-change act in the business.
+The comical assassins are told to kill Lord Dessington but after they leave the ventriloquist (Len Belmont) recalls that Martin didn’t write his own jokes and the tenor (Jay Denyer) recalls they were written by Bradley Marler.
+Steed has just learned the same thing and visits Bradley Marler (Bernard Cribbins), a gag writer surrounded by piles of crumpled paper, who is unable to tell him where Martin is - he’d retired when they closed down the Gladchester Palladium, unable to adapt his act to modern times despite being the best quick-change act in the business.